leealex/vagrant/README.md

 All you need to do is just clone this repo and run command inside a folder that contains **Vagrantfile**:

 `vagrant up`

+Your virtual machine will be available at http://10.10.10.100 (this can be changed in Vagrantfile)